Irish College at Salamanca: History

 The most famous and largest of the Irish colleges in Spain was that of Salamanca, founded, at the petition of Father Thomas White, by a decree of King Philip II, dated 1592.
 The support of the students was provided for by a royal endowment.
 That same year, the King gave Father Thomas White permission to bring ten students from Valladolid to Salamanca, where they were provided with a stipend so that they could continue their studies.
 The King placed the school under the direction of the Society of Jesus; the first rector was Irish Jesuit Father James Archer who was sent from Flanders.
 In the following years Archer visited the Spanish court regularly in an effort to secure scarce funding for the institution.

-White went to Lisbon to assist with the college founded there by Father Fr John Howling SJ., but in July 1593 returned to Salamanca and joined the Jesuits.
+White went to Lisbon to assist with the college founded there by John Howling, but in July 1593 returned to Salamanca and joined the Jesuits.
 He spent the next three years fundraising for the schools at Lisbon, Salamanca, and Santiago.
 In 1596 he returned to Ireland to enlist students and raise funds.
 The college eventually invested in property such as olive groves and vineyards in order to have a more stable source of income and produced its own food from a small farm.

 In 1608 the Salamanca College was incorporated into the University of Salamanca.
 In 1610 King Philip III donated a house which came to be known as El Real Colegio de San Patricio de Nobles Irlandeses (The Royal College of Irish Nobles).
 Upon entering the college, students intending to become priests swore an oath that upon completion of their studies they would go on the Irish mission.
 They also promised to reimburse the college their expenses if they did not complete their studies.
 The course of study typically lasted seven years.
 Before returning to Ireland, newly ordained priests could apply to the king for the viaticum, approximately 100 ducats to cover travel expenses.
 The king also established scholarships for the sons of Irish exiles, without the requirement that they study for the priesthood.
 The college was further assisted by bequests from these exiles, such as the family of O'Sullivan Beare.